uktrade/trade-access-program/README.md

  - Backend ERD diagram for that commit (using `python manage.py graph_models`)

 ## Branching strategy
+ - feature branches => **no environment**
+ - develop branch   => develop environment
+ - staging branch   => staging environment
  - master branch    => production environment
- - staging branch => staging environment
- - develop branch => develop environment
- - feature branches => **no environment**

 Feature branches should branch off of develop and be merged back into develop (ideally with minimal single purpose commits).

 ## Deployment
+Deployments are handled automatically by Jenkins and are not related the the CircleCI builds that get run on each pull request.

 The project has 4 environments.
 All environments sit behind the DIT vpn with the exception of `frontend-uat` (this exception is to allow non DIT staff to access this site, e.e. the main TAP team).

 Each environment is deployed from its corresponding github branch.
 The deploy is executed automatically by [Jenkins](https://jenkins.ci.uktrade.digital/view/Trade%20Access%20Program/) once a commit or push is made to that github branch.
-This is done using a polling job in Jenkins (set up and managed by the Webops team).
+This is done via a polling job in Jenkins (set up and managed by the Webops team).

-Deployemnts are handled by Jenkins and are not related the the CircleCI builds that get run on each Pull request.

 #### Develop
 - Develop is automatically deployed from the **develop** branch.